Garlic Chicken Enchiladas

 - 2. In a skillet, saute onion in butter until tender.
 Add remaining garlic and saute for 1 minute.
 Add chilies and seasoning; saute 1 minute.
 Stir in flour until blended.
 Gradually stir in chicken broth, cream and reserved liquid.
 Bring to a boil over medium heat; cook and stir 2 minutes or until thickened.
 Remove from the heat.
 Stir in 1 cup cheese until melted.
 Combine 1 cup of the cheese sauce and chicken; set aside.

 - 3. In a large skillet, heat oil.
 Dip tortillas, one at a time, in hot oil just until limp, about 5 seconds on each side.
 Place on paper towels to drain.
 Spoon about 1/4 cup chicken mixture down the center of each tortilla; sprinkle with 1 tablespoon green onion.
-Roll up and place seam side down in a greased 13-in. x 9-in. baking dish.
+Roll up and place seam side down in a greased 13x9-in. baking dish.
 Pour remaining sauce evenly over tortillas.
 Cover and bake at 400° for 20-25 minutes or until heated through and bubbly.
 Sprinkle with remaining cheese; bake 3-4 minutes longer or until cheese is melted.
 Garnish with remaining green onions.
-Yield: 6 servings.